 Final Step: Implementing the small nos

-- Standing ground: You will be tempted to budge and say maybe especially when your asker is insisting.
+- Stand your ground: You will be tempted to budge and say maybe especially when your asker is insisting.
 Do not forget the reasons you made your original decision.
 Reiterate your stance and do not budge.

 About Colleen: Colleen values the importance of a comfortable and non-judgmental atmosphere.
 At the heart of her work, she seeks to create a safe environment in which clients can feel at ease while working through life’s difficulties.
 Her specialty is working with women and adolescents struggling with anger management, trauma, and substance abuse problems.
 She also enjoys assisting those facing multicultural or racial issues.
 She is dedicated to equipping clients with practical skills to better manage and reduce symptoms such as anger outbursts, anxiety, or restlessness.
 Ultimately, her goal is to help clients uncover the source of their distress so that they can begin to heal.
 See Colleen’s full bio.